Rick Tolley: Coaching career

 Tolley became the interim head coach of Marshall just four days before the start of fall practice for the 1969 season.
-He started the season with over 40 players but through attrition, the number of players dropped to just 32 player after the team lost the first six games.
+He started the season with over 40 players but through attrition, the number of players dropped to just 32 after the team lost the first six games.
 The team was on its way to a collegiate record losing streak.
 Tolley was able to turn things around and managed to win three straight games against Bowling Green (21–16), Kent State (31–20) and East Carolina (38–7).
 The final game of the 1969 season was a loss against Ohio (38–35) with the Bobcats scoring their winning touchdown with five seconds left.

 During the entire season Tolley was considered the "acting" head football coach.
-Tolley had expressed his desire to be the permanent head coach, but the university had not appointed a permanent athletic director and would name a head coach after the season was complete.
+Tolley had expressed his desire to be the permanent head coach, but the university had not appointed a permanent athletic director and would name a head coach until after the season was complete.
 Twenty-eight Marshall players had signed a petition and presented it to Governor Arch Moore asking that suspended head coach Perry Moss be named to the top spot.
 Newly appointed Athletic Director Charles Krautz announced Tolley's selection appointment to the permanent head coaching position on December 1, 1969.
 His appointment was a unanimous recommendation by a special selection committee submitted to Donald Dedmon, executive vice president of the university, who made the final decision, in an absence of Roland Nelson, Marshall University president who was on vacation.

-Tolley was killed in the Marshall football plane crash on November 14, 1970 along with members of his coaching staff and 37 of his football players.
+Tolley was killed in the Marshall football plane crash on November 14, 1970, along with members of his coaching staff and 37 of his football players.